-First time in Miami south beach: video inside
+First time in the US: 2 days in Miami south beach

 Before Havana, we had a quick stopover in Miami.
 This was out first time in the US, and we didn’t know what to expect with the current political situation.
 But surprisingly we were warmly welcomed from the first moment we set foot on the US soil.
 The TSA and immigration process went smoothly, they just throw away my remaining avocado….
 Maybe I have a record of avocado contraband now, I don’t know!
 I already knew that fresh products such as fruits and vegetables were prohibited, but I didn’t have time to eat or throw my avocado.
 This is the last time that I will say avocado in this article, I promise!